 At Drift, we’ve added 15% more leads to the top of our funnel with conversational marketing.
 Those are leads that were never going to the trouble of filling out a form before we gave them an alternative.

 Leads qualified through conversations (called CQLs, or conversation qualified leads) tend to close faster than leads qualified through traditional methods.
 Digital marketing agency ThriveHive’s sales cycle for CQLs lasts four days on average, compared to 11 days on average for leads from other sources.

-To see how marketing and sales teams are using conversational marketing to create better customer experiences and relationships with their customers, check out these resources:
+To see how marketing and sales teams are using conversational marketing to create better customer experiences and relationships with their customers, check out the following resources: